tintin10q/headless-henk/README.md

 It should just run.

-If you want to edit your config you can edit the `config/config.toml` with you config.
+If you want to edit your config you can edit the `config.toml` with you config.
 After editing, run `docker compose restart`.

 To stop the compose, run `docker compose down`